eclipse-iceoryx/iceoryx/doc/website/release-notes/iceoryx-unreleased.md

     myMutex->lock();
     ```

-26. Change return type of `cxx::vector::erase` from iterator to bool
+26. Change return type of `vector::erase` from iterator to bool

     ```cpp
     // before